onitecsoft/smarti.dock.js/README.md

 # smarti.dock.js

-JQuery dockable panel.
+JQuery dockable floating panel.
 Can be docked to content or autoslide on mouseover when hidden.

 JSBin: https://jsbin.com/mapili/edit